AKVorrat/platformregulation-text/text.md

 > [Current Facebook Ad Preference Screen](https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen)

 ## `MUST` Advertisement Archive
-**Dominant platforms need to publish sponsored content either displayed within the European Union or paid for by an account registered within the European Union in a public advertisement archive.** This archive must contain all sponsored content displayed within the last several years, with full functionality, as they were displayed to the user.
+**Dominant platforms must make an archive of sponsored content available if the content was either displayed within the European Union or paid for by an account registered within the European Union.** This archive must contain all sponsored content displayed within the last several years, with full functionality, as they were displayed to the user.
 The additional information stored in this archive must be also provided in a machine-readable format and accessible by an API.
 Additional information that needs to be supplied within the archive includes: whether the sponsored content is currently active or inactive; the start date for active content and the timespan in which the sponsored content was active for inactive content; the name and contact details of the advertiser; the total number of impressions; the exact description of the target group; the exact amount of money paid and, while active, the estimated amount.
 For sponsored content that needs to be depublished due to Terms of Service violations or legal proceedings, the additional information needs to stay in the ad-archive and further information about the type of rule violation or pending lawsuits needs to be provided.
 Each piece of sponsored content must contain an attached info button that directly links to the content within the Advertisement Archive.

 > This provides more transparency about commercial advertisement in general and, by building awareness, this may also have a positive impact on public manipulation in general.
 > In addition to algorithmic transparency, the possibility to understand the reason that an advertisement is shown to you may also be an important step in understanding why people see what they see online (algorithmic content composition).